 For more info about the driving test go to Getting your P1 licence.

 Common Driving Test Mistakes

 We find that when people fail the driving test, it’s because of important minor errors that ultimately turn out to be major ones that cost people their test.
-Simple things like observation checks (commonly known as head checks) – failing to check mirrors and blind spots.
+Simple things like missing observation checks (commonly known as head checks) – failing to check mirrors and blind spots.
 Signal errors – either not indicating long enough or just forgetting to indicate when required to do so.

 So, let’s take a closer look at common mistakes people make during their driving test.

 Blind spots – Failing to Head Check

 Any time you move, merge, change lanes, turn or complete a manoeuvre, you must perform a head check.
 Checking your blind spots is paramount and is an essential observation skill.
 If you continually fail to perform a head check during your driving test, you will not pass.
 Item 19.
 FREQUENTLY NOT PERFORMING OBSERVATION CHECKS – Guide to the Driving Test outlines that you will incur this fail item if you repeatedly miss observation checks when required.
 We conduct head checks to ensure there are no vehicles, pedestrians or any possible hazards that may result in a crash or the safety of any person.
 Even when you are completing a manoeuvre, you must turn your head at least 90° or chin to shoulder and check your blind spot.
 You must conduct a head check before you: